 Arabica coffee beans are far superior to that Robusta, and this is very apparent in the taste, which is smoother and less acidic than that of its relative.

 All the coffee we offer in our shop is 100% Arabica.
-All of the world’s highly graded coffee & beans given speciality status are of the Arabica species.
+All of the world’s highest-graded coffee & beans given speciality status are of the Arabica species.

 Not all Arabica however is Speciality, more commercial-grade coffee will not be as satisfying to drink as that of 100% Arabica beans that have been awarded SCA grading of over 80.
 This denotes Speciality coffee in its most delicious form.
 Furthermore, an Arabica coffee bean can be gifted with the title of Speciality and prized with a Cup of Excellence, such as our Nicaraguan La Bastilla and Nicaraguan La Bastilla P3.

 Where did the Arabica Coffee Bean journey start, and where does it grow?

 It was the Arabica coffee cherry in Ethiopia that started off the whole coffee story, and it still grows best on the high-altitude ground.
 The Arabica shrub can grow up to 5 metres but is usually kept at around 2 metres to be more commercially farmed.

 Arabica is believed to be the first species of coffee to be cultivated, with its origin dating back to 1,000 BC – you could say it is the Adam & Eve of coffee!

 According to the ICO (International Coffee Organisation), more than 60% of the world coffee production comes from Arabica cultivars.

 Arabica is grown in dozens of countries between the Tropic of Capricorn and the Tropic of Cancer.
 This is known as the Bean Belt.